GlenKPeterson/Paguro/README.md

 Greenville Clojure (and Jeff Dik before that): for bearing with my newbie Clojure questions.

-Everyone whose ideas are collected in this project.
+Mike Greata: for providing encouragement, advice, and patiently listening to me drone on about this as we carpooled to user group meetings.

-I tried to put names in as close as possible to the contributions.
+Everyone whose ideas are collected in this project: I tried to put names in as close as possible to the contributions.

 #Licenses
 Java&trade; is a registered trademark of the Oracle Corporation in the US and other countries.